Can Foreigners Buy Property in Brazil?

 Brazil's real estate market includes both established, trustworthy developers and less reliable operators.
 Unlike markets with strong consumer protections, Brazilian law offers limited recourse if a developer fails to deliver.

 How to avoid: Research the developer's track record extensively.
 Ask for references from previous buyers, particularly foreigners.
 Visit completed projects by the same developer.
 Check for complaints with consumer protection agencies (Procon).
-Never rely solely on glossy marketing materials.
+Never rely solely on glossy marketing claims.

 2. Skipping Legal Review